Seattle Pride®

 Ross Gonzalez

-Our Board of Directors is comprised entirely of volunteers.
+Our Board of Directors is composed entirely of volunteers.
 These extraordinary individuals are passionate about the LGBTQIA+ community and about bringing our mission to life.

 Ramone Myers